jiangyc2024/NumCSE/Assignments/Deployment/HOW_TO_DEPLOY.md

 - "solutions" a list of files included as solutions into the bundle
 - "all" a list of files included everywhere
 - "internal" a list of files not bundled (used for LaTeX and inside repository only)
+- TODO: "lib" a library similar to "include" in the main JSON, but will be copied only o the selected problem

 * Update the assigment bundle list (edit assignment_list.json)

 Add a new problem sheet by adding a new entry into the "ProblemSheet" array.
 Give a name for the problem sheet and a list of files in "problems".
 The path is relative to the "assignment_dir" path.
 The working dir is where all bundles will be created.
 The "cmake" entry specifies the cmake header to use (do not edit).
 The "include" field specifies files and folders that are included in every bundle.

 * Deploy